 But these kinds of trips are the exception, rather than the rule.
 More often than not, my filming adventures are far less glamorous, and much closer to home.

 And so it was that I recently made my first visit to Canterbury, in the county of Kent in the South of England.
-It’s a pretty city and a popular tourist destination, so for those of you who are thinking about visiting, here is what I learned in the day and a half that I was in the area.
+It’s a pretty city and a popular tourist destination that makes an excellent day trip from London, so for those of you who are thinking about visiting, here is what I learned in the day and a half that I was in the area.

 Please note that we were not there to film Canterbury itself, so my expertise on the subject is somewhat… um… limited.